tilemill-project/tilemill/_posts/docs/guides/0203-01-01-styling-labels.md

 - Multilingual labels: `[name] + '(' + [name_en] + ')'`
 - Numeric units: `[elevation] + 'm'`
 - Clever [unicode icons](http://copypastecharacter.com/symbols): `'⚑ ' + [embassy_name]` or `'⚓ ' + [harbour_name]`

+You can also assign arbitrary text to labels that does not come from a data field.
+Due to a backwards-compatibility issue, you will need to quote such text twice for this to work correctly.

+    #parks {
+      text-name: "'Park'";
+      text-face-name: 'Droid Sans Regular';
+    }

+If you need to include quotation marks in your custom quoted text, you will need to *escape* them with a backslash.
+For example, for the custom text **City's "Best" Coffee**:

+    text-name: "'City\'s \"Best\" Coffee'";

 ## Multi-line labels